nsrau/azure-docs.it-it/articles/data-factory/source-control.md

 ms.author: daperlov
 ms.reviewer: ''
 manager: craigg
-ms.openlocfilehash: 5f497bd06868d586f8378cb81e870a750b8a1670
+ms.openlocfilehash: 264c60c719ffdd94664ae3a85fc67894d14f394d
-ms.sourcegitcommit: 5a8c65d7420daee9667660d560be9d77fa93e9c9
+ms.sourcegitcommit: 8cf199fbb3d7f36478a54700740eb2e9edb823e8
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/25/2019
-ms.locfileid: "74122891"
+ms.locfileid: "74484458"
 ---
-# <a name="source-control-in-azure-data-factory"></a>Controllo del codice sorgente in Azure Data Factory
+# <a name="source-control-in-azure-data-factory"></a>Source control in Azure Data Factory

-L'esperienza dell'interfaccia utente Azure Data Factory (UX) offre due esperienze per la creazione di oggetti visivi:
+The Azure Data Factory user interface experience (UX) has two experiences available for visual authoring:

 - Creare direttamente con il servizio Data Factory
-- Crea con Azure Repos integrazione git o GitHub
+- Author with Azure Repos Git or GitHub integration

 > [!NOTE]
-> Il cloud di Azure per enti pubblici supporta solo la creazione diretta con il servizio Data Factory.
+> Only authoring directly with the Data Factory service is supported in the Azure Government Cloud.

 ## <a name="author-directly-with-the-data-factory-service"></a>Creare direttamente con il servizio Data Factory

-Quando si crea direttamente con il servizio Data Factory, l'unico modo per salvare le modifiche è tramite il pulsante **pubblica tutti** .
-Una volta fatto clic, tutte le modifiche apportate vengono pubblicate direttamente nel servizio Data Factory.
+While authoring directly with the Data Factory service, the only way to save changes is via the **Publish All** button.
+Once clicked, all changes that you made are published directly to the Data Factory service.

 ![Modalità Pubblica](media/author-visually/data-factory-publish.png)

-La creazione diretta con il servizio Data Factory presenta le limitazioni seguenti:
+Authoring directly with the Data Factory service has the following limitations:

 - Il servizio Data Factory non include un repository in cui archiviare le entità JSON per le modifiche.
 - Il servizio Data Factory non è ottimizzato per la collaborazione o il controllo della versione.

 > [!NOTE]
-> La creazione diretta con il servizio Data Factory è disabilitata nel Azure Data Factory UX quando viene configurato un repository git.
-Le modifiche possono essere apportate direttamente al servizio tramite PowerShell o un SDK.
+> Authoring directly with the Data Factory service is disabled in the Azure Data Factory UX when a Git repository is configured.
+Changes can be made directly to the service via PowerShell or an SDK.

 ## <a name="author-with-azure-repos-git-integration"></a>Creare con l'integrazione di GIT Azure Repos